Rent safe and private dog parks hosted by locals

 Dogs might chew because:

 • They’re teething.
-When puppies are 3-4 months old, they start teething, which can prompt chewing as they try to alleviate the discomfort.
+When puppies are 3-4 months old, they start teething.
+This experience can prompt chewing as they try to alleviate the discomfort of losing their puppy teeth while adult canines poke through their gums.
 Teething can be a difficult process for both dog and owner!
-Prepare yourself for a lot of chewing — puppies have very sharp teeth — and be ready to redirect from your hands and furniture to acceptable alternatives like designated chew toys.
+Prepare yourself for a lot of chewing—puppies have very sharp teeth—and be ready to redirect from your hands and furniture to acceptable alternatives like designated chew toys.

 • Chewing can relieve stress.
-If your dog consistently chews in certain situations — like when guests come over, there is a thunderstorm, a family member leaves the house, or so on — chances are they’re feeling overwhelmed and looking to soothe themselves with this naturally calming behavior.
+If your dog consistently chews in certain specific situations—like when guests come over, there is a thunderstorm, a family member leaves the house, or during a similar stressful event—chances are they’re feeling overwhelmed and looking to soothe themselves with this naturally calming behavior.

-• They’re bored, and chewing is something to do.
+• They’re bored.
+Chewing is something to do!

 • They’re suffering from a health or nutritional issue.